 Each institution charges $300+ for each set of transcripts.
 Also, the transcripts must come directly from the school.
 You will need someone in the Philippines, who you can trust, to make sure the transcripts get mailed.
 Using Federal Express may be more expensive than regular postal mail, but regular postal mail often gets lost or delayed for long periods.

 I know people who’ve attended a nursing school in Olongapo City and others who’ve attending a nursing school at the Subic Bay Freeport Zone (which is right next to Olongapo City).
-My younger son went to George Dewey Medical College, which started out as “Global City Innovative College”.
-It was at the freeport zone, in the area at Cubi Point where the US naval hospital used to be.
-It changed hands and names while he was attending.

 The first hurdle to get over is being able to go to the United States.
 This isn’t an issue for people coming from the United States to begin with.
-This also doesn’t affect dual citizens.
+It also doesn’t affect dual citizens.

 Most Filipinos going to nursing schools in the Philippines will end up working in the Philippines, once they pass the board exam in Manila.
 A few will find a way to get to the United States and go through the licensing ordeal there.